ajsager21/mountain-lion-conservation-prioritization/README.md

 ### No-regret priorities across budget scenarios

-Re-solving the optimization at four budget levels (−10%, base, +10%, +25%) showed selections were fully nested — no cell selected at a lower budget was ever dropped at a higher one.
+Re-solving the optimization at four budget levels (−10%, base, +10%, +25%) showed selections were fully nested, where no cell selected at a lower budget was ever dropped at a higher one.
 184 of 200 base-selection cells (92%) were selected across **all four** budget levels, representing "no-regret" priorities whose value doesn't depend on the exact budget available.
-These were geographically widespread (45 counties), concentrated most heavily in San Diego (21 cells), San Bernardino (12), Ventura (10), and Riverside (10) — while the single highest-scoring individual cells clustered tightly along the Central Coast.
+These were geographically widespread (45 counties), concentrated most heavily in San Diego (21 cells), San Bernardino (12), Ventura (10), and Riverside (10), while the single highest-scoring individual cells clustered tightly along the Central Coast.

 ---